evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 ## Drivetrain

-Ford Mustang Mach-E Standard Range AWD features an all-wheel drive system powered by two motors, one on each axle.
+The Ford Mustang Mach-E Standard Range AWD features an all-wheel drive system powered by two motors, one on each axle.

 ### Suspension